-Table 3 Iteration report for the main calibration
+Table 3 Iteration report for the main analysis

 Convergence= and Iterations= control the number of iterations performed.
 Write=Yes writes the details reported on screen into Table 2.
 The number of iterations required depends on how difficult it is to obtain good estimates from the data.
 Many iterations may be required if